2022 World Series: Aftermath

 This was the last World Series before expanded interleague play.
 Starting in 2023, MLB began scheduling all 30 teams to play each other throughout the season.
 As such, the Phillies defeated the Astros in two of three games in Houston from April 28–30, 2023 in a rematch of the World Series.
 Going forward, every World Series would be a rematch of a regular season series from earlier in the season.
 This was in opposite of World Series pre-1997 (the first year of Interleague play), which was the first time an American League team played a National League team in a season.

 Houston businessman and Astros’ superfan Jim 'Mattress Mack' McIngvale won a record $75 million betting payout for his $10 million bet for Houston to win the World Series.
 This win was part of a strategy to hedge against a promotion for his furniture store, Gallery Furniture, where customers who spent a certain amount would get a refund if the Astros won.
-During the 2022 World Series, McIngvale attended Game 3 at Citizens Bank Park in Philadelphia.
-Phillies fans brought up the Astros sign stealing scandal and accusations of their second baseman Jose Altuve cheating.
+During the Series, a viral moment occurred when McIngvale attended Game 3 at Citizens Bank Park in Philadelphia.
+Phillies fans accosted and taunted McIngvale in the concourse area and accused second baseman Jose Altuve of cheating in the sign stealing scandal.
 McIngvale responded by repeatedly yelling "fuck you" at the fans.
 After the incident, McIngvale referred to Philadelphia sports fans as the "worst fans ever."